korfuri/intro_to_asymmetric_crypto/intro_to_crypto.md

    p is a prime, let's say 23.
    g is a primitive root modulo p, let's say 5.

-p and q can be picked long in advance for everyone publicly.
+p and g can be picked long in advance for everyone publicly.

 For example, these real constants for 2048bit DSA keys: